ngl4/formation_journey/WordsOfWisdom/README.md

 Every Monday on each week, Formation will have a quick 15 mins meeting to make anouncements and to send positive tips, vibes to all the fellows.

-Every since I have started Formation, I have noted down what I have learned each of these brief meetings.
+Every since I have started Formation, I have noted down what I have learned in each of these brief meetings.

 # Technical Learning & Interview